 Azoospermia is the term that’s used when there is virtually no sperm count in the ejaculate.
 If this is the case, does this mean that there’s no chance for a couple to conceive a child?
 If there’s no sperm, can there be conception?
 Well, the reality is that a semen analysis that shows the absence of sperm in the ejaculate does not rule out either the possibility that sperm are being produced and not delivered to the semen or that interventions may help the man produce sperm.
+A procedure called Sperm Mapping can determine if there are sperm producing areas in the testes, and where they are.
 Even in those cases where, after intervention, there is still no sperm in the ejaculate, there may be a possibility of harvesting small amounts of sperm, which have been produced in the testes as a result of the interventions.
 These sperm may be used in in-vitro fertilization (IVF) or intracytoplasmic sperm insertion (ICSI).

 What we’re looking at here is whether the problem lies in the sperm production or in the delivery.
 Is it the testes that are not producing sperm or are they unable to deliver it in the ejaculate?
 The initial evaluation is to distinguish between these two conditions.
 If the testes are making sperm but none are in the ejaculate, the sperm must be retrieved by some other mechanism, either by restoring the normal flow of sperm or by circumventing it.
 If the testes are not producing sperm, we need to explore whether the problem can be reversed.
 Even if the problem cannot be reversed, there are a number of cases in which the level of spermatogenesis is advanced enough to allow sperm “harvesting” in conjunction with in-vitro insemination and other advanced reproductive techniques (ART) and micromanipulation.
 The following briefly describes causes for both production and delivery problems: